 A tummy tuck is performed to remove excess skin or fat from the lower belly and tighten sagging abdominal muscles.
 Abdominoplasty is not a weight loss solution, but instead targets the abdominal area to achieve a slimmer waistline and trim silhouette.
 For people who have recently undergone massive weight loss or can’t get rid of a postpartum belly, abdominoplasty can be transformative.

 How it works

 Abdominoplasty is an outpatient procedure performed under general anesthesia.
-This surgery involves making a horizontal incision just above the pubic area, usually from hip to hip.
-In cases requiring large amounts of excess skin, a secondary vertical incision may be necessary as well.
+This surgery involves making a semi-circular incision just above the pubic area, usually from hip to hip.
+In rare cases requiring large amounts of excess skin, a secondary vertical incision may be necessary as well.

 The surgeon then trims away excess fat and skin.
 To firm up loose abdominal muscles, they may make internal sutures in the connective tissue, called fascia, that holds in the abdominal wall.
 Finally, the skin of the abdomen is repositioned, including the navel if necessary, and the incision is closed.

 After a tummy tuck, the abdomen is immediately smoother and flatter.
 Full results may take 6–12 months to appear.

 There are two main types of tummy tucks: mini and full.
 A full tuck offers more dramatic results than a mini; it removes excess skin and fat from the pubic area to the rib cage, and may involve internal sutures to improve loose musculature.
 A mini tuck only addresses skin and fat below the belly button and does not include internal sutures.
 At your consultation, we’ll discuss which procedure makes the most sense for you.